-Heroin dealers and pharmaceutical companies are rejoicing about the defeat of the Florida medical marijuana “Amendment 2” ballot initiative.
+EDITOR’S NOTE: This article was written when heroin dealers and pharmaceutical companies were rejoicing about the defeat of the Florida medical marijuana “Amendment 2” ballot initiative in 2012.

 The law needed approval from 60% or more of Florida voters, but it only got 58%, even though early polling showed 88% of Floridians supported it.